- What is Home for the Cure®?

 1. What is Home for the Cure®?

-Go to the HFTC website and click on the tab to Create/Join an Office for the Cure and follow the steps for enrolling in the program.
-You will need to click on the “Search for an Office for the Cure” box.
-After you click there you will see two drop down boxes to identify the region and then another for the office names.
-Select the one that you are associated with in order to connect it to your office name.
-As the person enrolling signing up the office, you name (email) will be the main name on the account.
-However, each office agent must enroll individually even if they want to participate under the same team.
-They would have to enroll under, “Join an Office for the Cure”.
+Go to the HFTC website and click on Create/Join an Office for the Cure under the "How it Works" tab to follow the steps for enrollment.
+You will need to click on the “Create a new Office for the Cure” link.
+As the person enrolling the office, you will be the team captain and contact for the office.
+Each office agent must enroll individually as an "Agent for the Cure" first, even if they want to participate under the same team.
+Then, they are able to join a team by searching for your office name in the search inquiry under “Join an Office for the Cure."

 Home for the Cure® sign riders can be purchased through Approved Suppliers on RE/MAX Mainstreet.